Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_waterdropplet.md

 Drag coefficient $C_D$ as a function of the Re-number, for a sphere (���) and a disk (- - -).
 ```

-For a low Re-number (Re $<$ 1) Stokes� law applies:
+For a low Re-number (Re $<$ 1) Stokes' law applies:

 $$
 F_D = 3\pi\mu d v
-$$ (Stokes)
+$$

 On the basis of the above, it follows for Re $<$ 1:

 $$
 C_D = \frac{24}{\mathrm{Re}}
-$$ (Cd)
+$$

 ```{figure} /figures/Experiment_2_waterdropplet/figuur2.eps
 :name: Experiment2_waterdropplet:fig:flow_pattern
 Flow pattern around a sphere as a function of the Re-number.
 ```

 With increasing Re-number, vortices arise at the rear of the particle (see {numref}`Experiment2_waterdropplet:fig:flow_pattern`).
-A wake is created; the boundary layer is �released� from the particle as a result of the inertia of the surrounding medium, that prefers to move straight on.
+A wake is created; the boundary layer is "released" from the particle as a result of the inertia of the surrounding medium, that prefers to move straight on.
 N.b.: This line of reasoning assumes a medium flowing around the particle, but that situation turns out to be equivalent to the situation of the particle moving through the medium, as in the present experiment.
 For larger Re-numbers, the vortices increase in size and the location where the boundary layer is released moves to the front side of the particle.
-For even larger Re-numbers ($10^3$ � $2\cross10^5$, Newton regime) the wake becomes irregular and turbulent.
+For even larger Re-numbers ($10^3$ - $2\cdot 10^5$, Newton regime) the wake becomes irregular and turbulent.
 Vortices are then carried along by the flow and new vortices are generated at the rear of the particle.
 Eventually, for very large Re-number, the boundary layer becomes turbulent and the location where the boundary layer is released moves back to the rear of the particle.
 In the transition range from the Stokes to the Newton regime, we can use the Schiller-Naumann relation:

 $$
 C_D = \frac{24}{\text{Re}}(1+0.15\text{Re}^{0.687})
-$$ (SchNau)
+$$

 For objects moving with high velocity through a thin medium ($10^3<\text{Re}<2\times10^5$), {numref}`CdRe` shows that $C_D$ is approximately constant.